 While this is not an official practice, CPR has observed that SEF systematically deems applications lodged by Venezuelans as unfounded within accelerated procedures (notably on grounds of irrelevance), and refers the cases to regularisation procedures through the humanitarian clause of the exceptional regularisation regime of the Immigration Act.

-According to the decisions, such a referral is due to the political, social and humanitarian crisis in the country and its impacts in the regular functioning of institutions and public services.
-While further information on the conduct of such procedures was not available to CPR at the time of writing, this is an uncommon practice from the authorities that was only systematically applied to Venezuelans.
+According to the decisions, such a referral is due to the political, social, and humanitarian crisis in the country and its impacts in the regular functioning of institutions and public services.
+While further information on the implementation and outcome of such procedures is not available to CPR, this is an uncommon practice from the authorities that was only systematically applied to Venezuelans.

 Article 123 Immigration Act.